 offending lines.
 Otherwise pass.On each PR, Continue runs every check and posts pass/fail as a GitHub status with suggested fixes for failures.
 Checks are versioned with your code — reviewers see the exact criteria that ran.

-cn CLIcn is the command-line entry point for local development and CI:
+cn CLIcn is the command-line entry point — an interactive TUI agent for local development, plus a headless mode (-p) for scripting and CI:

 Add a minimal check to your repo: